What Is A Covenant Not To Compete In Washington?

 When are Covenants not to Compete Unenforceable?

-It is difficult to foresee whether a judge will enforce a given non-compete agreement.
-Even if the employee's interests may be important, Washington courts will certainly assign great weight to a person's freedom to choose the type of employment that is suitable for them.
+It is difficult to discern whether a judge will enforce a given non-compete agreement.
+Even if the employee's interests may be important Washington courts will certainly assign great weight to a person's freedom to choose the type of employment that is suitable for them.
 Accordingly, only those covenants which are deemed to be reasonable will be upheld by the court.
-A court will usually hold non-compete clauses to be unreasonable if they involve unusually long periods of time or if they cover a geographic region surrounding Lakewood that is excessively large.
+A court will typically hold non-compete clauses to be unreasonable if they involve unusually long periods of time or if they cover a geographic region surrounding Lakewood that is excessively large.

 Covenants not to compete are also required to deal only with competitors who are rationally related to the employer's line of industry.
 Lastly, the employer must have a valid business interest behind its motivation for mandating a covenant not to compete.